In most cases, self-employed individuals and small businesses will benefit from using cash basis and simplified expenses accounting practices.

-If so, you may qualify to use cash basis accounting.
-It is a way of working out your income and expenses for Self Assessment tax returns.
+Your business may qualify to use cash basis accounting procedures - a way of working out income and expenses for Self Assessment tax returns.

 The cash basis method is much simpler for working out business taxes and finances.
 You only declare money when it actually comes into, and goes out of, the operation.